kaitlynnowak14/MDDThesis/All-of-Us/scripts/Variable Coding + Table Conversion/README.md

 1. Ensure you are working within the **All of Us Controlled Tier secure environment**.
 2. Set the `WORKSPACE_BUCKET` environment variable to your Google Cloud Storage bucket.
-3. Make sure `merged_df` is loaded and contains the following columns:
+3. Make sure `merged_df` is loaded and contains required columns:
    - `sex_at_birth`
    - `Highest Grade`
    - `Employment Status`
    - `Current Marital Status`
+   - `person_id`
-4. Run the script to generate:
+4. Run the script to generate coded variables, scaled and standardized scores, plots, summary statistics, and the Hail Table.
-   - Coded, scaled, and standardized variables
-   - Plots of distributions for scaled and standardized scores
-   - Summary statistics CSVs for scaled and standardized variables
-   - Hail Table (`ht_pheno`) for downstream genomic analyses

 ---

 ## Output

-- `all_of_us_coded_variables.csv`: Merged dataset with coded variables.
-- `scaled_variables_histograms.png`: Histograms and KDEs of scaled scores.
-- `standardized_variables_histograms.png`: Histograms and KDEs of Z-scores.
+- CSV files with:
+  - Coded variables (`all_of_us_coded_variables.csv`)
-- `all_of_us_final_dataset.csv`: Dataset with all coded, scaled, and standardized variables.
+  - Final dataset with all coded/scaled/Z variables (`all_of_us_final_dataset.csv`)
-- `summary_scaled_variables.csv`: Summary statistics for scaled variables.
+  - Summary statistics for scaled variables (`summary_scaled_variables.csv`)
-- `summary_standardized_variables.csv`: Summary statistics for standardized variables.
+  - Summary statistics for standardized variables (`summary_standardized_variables.csv`)
+- Histograms of scaled and standardized variables (`scaled_variables_histograms.png` and `standardized_variables_histograms.png`)
-- Hail Table (`ht_pheno`) annotated from pandas DataFrame.
+- Hail Table (`ht_pheno`) ready for annotation of Hail MatrixTables

 ---

-This script standardizes sociodemographic variable coding, scaling, and transformation for consistent downstream analyses, including integration with Hail for genomic workflows.
+These outputs standardize sociodemographic coding and SES scoring to ensure consistency for downstream analyses and genomic annotation.